aiadvocates/pytorchblitz/transform/transform.md

 ## Pytorch Datasets
 <!--TODO link to Ari' Dataset info-->
 We are using the built-in open FashionMNIST datasets from the PyTorch library.
 For more info on the Datasets and Loaders check out [this]() resource.
+The `Train=True`indicates we want to download the training dataset from the built-in datasets, `Train=False` indicates to download the testing dataset.
+This way we have data partitioned out for training and testing within the provided PyTorch datasets.
+We will apply the same transfoms to both the training and testing datasets.

 From the docs:
 ```